 “Goodbye, Mack san.
 You will be okay.”

-Takahashi bowed, spun around and walked briskly toward the camp's entrance.
+Takahashi bowed, spun around, and walked briskly toward the camp's entrance.

-Harry waited until just past sunset when the transition from day to night would give him a precious two or three minutes to find out what Takahashi was talking about, with the smallest possible risk of being seen.
+Harry waited until just past sunset when the transition from day to night would give him a precious two or three minutes to find out what Takahashi had been talking about, with the smallest possible risk of being seen.
 Caught meant being beaten and put in a cage for a week.
 A week that would be followed by solitary confinement for months, possibly until the end of the war.
 There was a severe price to pay for being in the wrong place at any time.
 There was a severe price to pay for any infraction.

-This nameless place, a camp he had been brought to after the aircraft carrier he was serving on, the USS Hornet, fell victim to Japanese torpedoes on October 27, 1942, was the birthplace of all the terrors that ever existed in mythology.
+This nameless place, a camp he had been brought to after the aircraft carrier he was serving on, the USS Hornet, fell victim to Japanese torpedoes on October 27, 1942, was the birthplace of all the terrors that had ever existed in mythology.
 He had been transported here, wherever here was, blindfolded, his spine twisting in the back of a windowless truck for a half a day.

-The guards had made it clear to Harry this would be where he would die.
+The guards had made it clear to Harry that this would be where he would die.
 They were the Hydra, grisly monsters whose purpose on Earth was to terrify, torment, and devour.
 Except for Takahashi.
 Kaito Takahashi, who managed to help him, unseen and unworried.
 Takahashi didn’t belong in this place, but Harry was supremely grateful he was here.